d3lta-v/ULWI/ISA.md

 All commands and replies are terminated with a Windows style line ending, `\r\n` unless otherwise noted.
 To process messages involving multiple lines, please use UNIX style line endings (`\n`).

+In addition, all parameters are delimited with the ASCII Unit Separator control character (0x1F) to avoid excessive use of escape characters or sequences. **This character is represented by the vertical bar character (|) in the rest of this manual.**

 The instruction set is inspired by CISC instruction sets such as x86, in order to provide as much functionality as possible, making programming easier for the master side.

 Any instructions that are synchronous in nature is explicitly marked so.
 All attempts have been made to make the program flow as asynchronous as possible, but there are still certain instructions that are fundamentally synchronous and requires waiting.